cjodo/Capstone-Notes/CONTRIBUTE.md

 Issues can help track bugs or improvements needed in the project as it grows in complexity.
 Github provides a nice way of sumbitting these and it helps keep record of things that we have fixed.

 1. When you find a bug or think of an improvement / feature, you can open an Issue in github: [Github Docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/learning-about-issues/about-issues)
+2. Select one of the provided issue templates, if you want to add another there are plenty found [Here](https://github.com/topics/issue-templates)
-2. Fill out the necessary information, and choose the proper tags: bug | feature | improvement
+3. Fill out the necessary information, and choose the proper tags: bug | feature | improvement
-3. If an issue is fixed, you can link the Issue number in the PR title to close out an issue at the same time:
+4. If an issue is fixed, you can link the Issue number in the PR title to close out an issue at the same time:
 - Example: Fixes bug ABC: Issue #1234